Tamabcxyz/LinuxCommand/README.md

 ###### Situation: like shortcut in window

 ###### Real combat:
-Type: "ln -s source.txt destination.txt" (link source.txt file to destination.txt; If one of the two changes both file changes)
+Type: "ln -s source.txt destination.txt" (soft link source.txt file to destination.txt; If one of the two changes both file changes)
-Type: "ln source.txt ./abc" (link a file to folder, source.txt will be copied to the abc directory)
+Type: "ln source.txt ./abc" (hard link a file to folder, source.txt will be copied to the abc directory, if source removed destination file still work nomally)
 ###### Explain:
 ###### Common options:
 -f, --force: remove existing destination files